thlorenz/parse-base64vlq-mappings/README.md

 Main intended use is either for testing generated mappings or to add offsets to existing mappings.

-Therefore is is assumed that all mappings relate to the same generated/original file, i.e. no information but information but generated line and column vs. original line and column is preserved.
+Therefore is is assumed that all mappings relate to the same generated/original file, i.e. only information about generated line and column vs. original line and column is preserved.